Please read ALL this page to get to know FTWT4A, the FTW Transcriber for Android.

 You should save your work regularly, as there is no auto-save.

 The “Send” option enables many methods of sending your transcripts.
-Note that these methods are all controlled by Android, not by the FTW Transcriber.
+Note that these methods are all controlled by Android, not by FTWT4A.
 If you do not want to use any of those methods, you can connect your device to your PC and transfer your transcript off your Android device using Windows Explorer.
 You can also upload your transcript via your device’s browser, e.g. to transcription workflow systems such as ScribeManager.

 Basic Text Entry